 - Wells Fargo Reflect: 0% intro APR for up to 21 months from account opening

-Check out this list from Bankrate to find other options.
+Interested in balance transfer credit cards?
+Check out our list of top picks to find other options.

 Traditionally, a personal loan is obtained from a bank, but you can also use personal loans for debt consolidation.
 Like debt consolidation loans, your approval and interest rate will depend on your credit score, income, etc.

 Taking out the first loan you qualify for can be tempting.
 Resist this urge!
 Take some time to shop around to ensure you get the best options.
 For example, credit unions often have better rates than traditional banks.

 P2P loans are a great option when you need to take out a loan, but your credit is bad.
 Instead of asking a bank or a credit union for approval, you will submit your application to individual lenders or investors.
 It is usually easier to be approved for a P2P loan, though many of them carry larger interest rates and steeper fees than traditional personal loans.